 Please note that the latest information about the ESJ69 meeting will be published in HTML format.
 The PDF version of the Meeting Information will not be updated.

 - 19 February 2022 | ESJ69 will be held online.
 The information about the on-site format have been deleted.

 - 29 September 2021 | Publish the meeting information (PDF and HTML version)

-The 69th Annual Meeting of the Ecological Society of Japan (ESJ69) will be held in a hybrid format (online and on-site).
-The first half of the meeting will be dedicated to oral/poster presentations, forums, and award lectures that will be held fully online.
-There will be a one-day break to allow for travel to the venue, followed by the second half of the meeting, in which we plan to hold symposia and workshops on-site.
+In the 69th Annual Meeting of the Ecological Society of Japan (ESJ69), we decided to cancel all the on-site events at the Fukuoka International Congress Center and to move to a full online system, because we realized that it is very difficult to predict even the very near future of the COVID-19 pandemic and also that it is practically impossible to establish a flexible system to carry out the on-site events in response to all the possible situations which could happen within a month to go.
+Therefore, all events will be held in an online format.
+The first half of the meeting will be dedicated to oral/poster presentations, forums, and award lectures.
+There will be a one-day break, followed by the second half of the meeting, in which we plan to hold symposia and workshops.
 Participants will also be able to join the symposia and workshops online (real-time).
-It is also possible for some speakers to give their presentations remotely, even for on-site sessions.
 All sessions will be accessible as on-demand streaming; thus, participants will be able to watch lectures at any time.
 In addition, we will try to make ESJ69 accessible to everyone by adopting various innovations, including virtual social gathering and a banquet.
 We look forward to welcoming you and to receiving proposals for symposia and workshops.

 Dates: March 14 2022, to March 19 2022.

 Instructions on how to access the registration system and the platform of ESJ69 will be announced on the official website.
 Please send your comments or inquiries about ESJ69 via the inquiry form on the ESJ69 official website.